 I was experiencing dramatic shifts in my own life, and I was finding that the more I focussed on those feelings of love and joy, the more those feelings expanded.
 I felt like a magnet for positive experiences and I really wanted to share what I was learning with those around me too.

-I had learned about intention setting and how powerful this is.
+I learned about intention setting and how powerful this is.
 I realised it was something I had been doing for years but not actually realising the mechanics of it.

-Earlier this year (2017) I set off to a networking event and as I walked along the sunny but blustery seafront I asked the Universe, or my higher self, for something magical to occur that afternoon.
+Shortly after all this, I set off to a networking event and as I walked along the sunny but blustery seafront I asked the Universe, or my higher self, for something magical to occur that afternoon.
 In asking for things, and then believing they will happen and detaching from the outcome, we open ourselves up to so much more possibility.

 And so that afternoon, in a little cafe in Brighton’s Lanes, I met Dan Warburton.
 Speaking to him briefly (it was a speed networking event) I saw instantly that I needed to change the way I was working.
 I later learned that Dan was a transformational coach!
 He reflected back to me (as a great coach does!) that I most enjoyed working in more creative, exciting ways with people.